PeterKitonga/typescriptlearning/readme.md

 ### Brief

 This repo demonstrates the lessons I went through while learning typescript.
-The purpose of learning this is to better and cleaner javascript code for both front-end and back-end.
+The purpose of learning this is to write better and cleaner javascript code for both front-end and back-end.

 ### Setup